jawordpressorg/community-handbook/meetup-organizer/event-formats/do_action-charity-hackathon/getting-particpants.md

-# Getting Particpants
+# Getting Participants

 So you now have your non-profit organisations selected (and added to the event data on the site) – the next step is to start getting people involved in the event.
 It’s generally a good idea to open up participant applications *at least* a month before the event, but preferably longer if you can spare the time.
 This is because some people often take a long time to decide if they want to be involved, and it also gives you plenty of time to contact local freelancers and/or agencies to see if you can get them to sign up as well.

 *If this is your first time running a do\_action event in your area, then it does often mean a lot of cold-calling to get people to sign up as participants, but once you have done this event at least once then you will find that people will sign up a lot quicker each time.
-A good idea is to get the word out to your local WordPress meetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area. members.*
+A good idea is to get the word out to your local WordPress meetup members.*

 To open your event up for sign-ups, all you need to do is change your event status to ‘Accepting participant sign-ups’.
 Once you have done that, there will be a new form at the bottom of your event page that will allow individuals to do the following: